JackAdams/meteor-editable-json/README.md

 {{> editableJSON collection="posts" document=post}}
 ```

 where the helper `post` is returning a document from the `posts` collection.
-Or write `document=this` if the surrounding data context is already document from the `posts` collection.
+Or write `document=this` if the surrounding data context is already a document from the `posts` collection.

 More advanced use
 ---